 Collonara.
 Cuprese.
 2013.

 Some Italian co-operatives are making brilliant wines these days, and Collonara in Cupramontana is an excellent example.
-For Cuprese they blend their best Verdicchio selection from several growers around the DOC Classico.
+For Cuprese, they blend their best Verdicchio selection from several growers around the DOC Classico.
 Fennel and white flowers on the nose, mineral freshness and pear fruit.
-Older bottles are a treat too, 1988 had taken on a deliciously honeyed, buttery character.
+Older bottles are a treat, too; 1988 had taken on a deliciously honeyed, buttery character.
 Collonara has a vast wine range, and all are worth investigating.
-GP Brands £14.38, Alivini £12.34 By the way, at £25.00 Cuprese is also a stunning bargain at Michelin-starred Locanda Locatelli restaurant in London.
-More about Colonnara can be found here.
+GP Brands £14.38, Alivini £12.34 By the way, at £25.00, Cuprese is also an incredible bargain at Michelin-starred Locanda Locatelli restaurant in London.
+There’s more about Colonnara here.

 Cológnola/Tenuta Musone.
 Ghiffa.
 2015.

 Established in 2010, this 25-hectare estate at Cingoli is a rising star.
 It will receive organic certification from the 2018 harvest.
-85% of their vines are Verdicchio, plus a small amount of red.
-My pick is Ghiffa, a late picking, low yield selection from 20-year-old vines, aged for 12 months in stainless steel.
-Deep coloured and leesy flavoured, this a rounder, creamier and more powerful expression that nonetheless retains a zingy crispness.
+85% of their vines are Verdicchio.
+My pick is Ghiffa, a late picking, low yield selection from 20-year-old vines aged 12 months in stainless steel.
+Deep coloured and leesy flavoured, this is a rounder, creamier and more powerful expression that nonetheless retains a zingy crispness.
 Old Butcher’s Wine Cellar, Monmouth. £14.99

 Umani Ronchi.
 Casal di Serra Vecchie Vigne.
 2016.

-Umani Ronchi is a byword for Italian excellence, organic and a giant in the Marche.
+Umani Ronchi is a byword for Italian excellence, organic, and giant Marche.
 This Verdicchio is a selection from their Montecarrotto vineyard.
-Matured for ten months in cement vats.
+It matures for ten months in cement vats.
 Camphor-scented, acacia and pears, delicious wine with a final salty kick in the pants.
 Great Western Wine £13.95; Italvinus £13.60

 And now a couple of brilliant Jesi Riserva DOCG’s